 '''

-mcmd[.exe] [--defaults-file | --bootstrap] [--log-file] [--log-level]
+mcmd[.exe] [--config=filename | --bootstrap]

 '''

-For information about additional options that can be used with mcmd on the command line or in an option file, see Section 3.1, "mcmd, the MySQL Cluster Manager Agent".
+For information about additional options that can be used with mcmd on the command line or in an option file, see Section 4.1, "mcmd, the MySQL Cluster Manager Agent".

-By default, the agent assumes that the agent configuration file is etc/mcmd.ini, in the MySQL Cluster Manager installation directory.
-You can tell the agent to use a different configuration file by passing the path to this file to the --defaults-file option, as shown here:
+By default, the agent assumes that the agent configuration file is mcmd.conf in the MySQL Cluster Manager installation directory (see Section 3.4, "MySQL Cluster Manager Configuration File" for more details).
+You can tell the agent to use a different configuration file by passing the path to this file to the --config option, as shown here:

-''' C:\Program Files (x86)\MySQL\MySQL Cluster Manager 1.4.8\bin> mcmd --defaults-file="C:\Program Files (x86)\MySQL\MySQL Cluster Manager 1.4.8\etc\mcmd.ini" '''
+''' C:\Program Files (x86)\MySQL\MySQL Cluster Manager 8.0.27\bin> mcmd --config="C:\Program Files (x86)\MySQL\MySQL Cluster Manager 8.0.27\etc\mcmd.ini" '''